FREQUENTLY ASKED QUESTIONS

 3) How soon can I see the effect?

-The improvement can be seen after 2 to 3 weeks, but it differs from individuals to individuals
+The aesthetic improvement can be seen after 2 to 3 weeks, but it differs from individuals to individuals

 Facial rejuvenation, scars, pigmentation, pores reduction, and hair restoration.